leesei/weight-convert/README.md

-# catty-convert
+# weight-convert

-A simple React webpage that converts between PRC catty, HK catty and IS kg.
+A simple React webpage that converts between PRC catty, HK catty, Britsh pb and IS kg.